 11. Dark Accent Wall

-Painting a single tall wall in a deep, moody hue like navy blue, charcoal grey, or forest green can make a high-ceilinged room feel more grounded and dark color provides a stunning backdrop for lighter furniture and artwork, creating a high-contrast look that is both modern and technique helps to define the seating area within a large, open prevent the room from feeling too dark, ensure there is plenty of natural light and supplement with warm artificial lighting.
+Painting a single tall wall in a deep, moody hue like navy blue, charcoal grey, or forest green can make a high-ceilinged room feel more grounded and intimate.
+The dark color provides a stunning backdrop for lighter furniture and artwork, creating a high-contrast look that is both modern and sophisticated.
+This technique helps to define the seating area within a large, open space.
+To prevent the room from feeling too dark, ensure there is plenty of natural light and supplement with warm artificial lighting.
 A dark accent wall adds a touch of drama and luxury, making the vertical scale of the room feel intentional and cozy.

 12. Minimalist White Living Room